creep3rcrafter/Overgrowth/README.md

   - slightly better than an Overworld Carrot, and only grows in Nylium Farmland.
   - Lore: only grows in nylium Farmland because it is the only furtile soil in the nether it has adapted to the low moisture with more roots.
 - Nether Potato:
-  - slightly better than an Overworld Carrot, and only grows in Nylium Farmland.
+  - slightly better than an Overworld Carrot, and only grows in Nylium Farmland, poison Potato version heals instead of hurting
   - Lore: only grows in nylium Farmland because it is the only furtile soil in the nether it has adapted to the low moisture with more roots.
 - End Carrot:
   - slightly better than a Nether Carrot, and only grows in End Soil Farmland.